-- 25 the surface energy balance (e.g., Bonan, 2002; Armstrong and Brun, 2008).
-Studies on the relation between snowpack and climate have shown that hydrologic conditions of snow-dominated regions are more likely to be affected by climate change (e.g. Adam et al., 2009).
-It is therefore important to understand the patterns and drivers of seasonal and interannual fluctuation in snow cover extent and temporal persistency (e.g., Popova, 2007; Brown, 2000; Cohen and Entekhabi, 2001; Yoo and - 30 D'Odorico, 2002).
-Gutzler and Rosen (1992) showed that snow cover fluctuations in Europe are particularly strong and related to an atmospheric circulation pattern resembling the North Atlantic Oscillation (NAO).
-Clark et al. (1999) identified connections between patterns of atmospheric circulation and Eurasian snow cover, and explained them as an effect of the relation existing between the NAO and surface temperatures.
-In fact, the relation between the NAO and precipitation or tem- - 35 perature has been well documented and understood (e.g., Hurrell, 1995; Bartolini et al., 2009), and could translate into a dependence of snowfall and snow accumulation on the NAO.
 The aim of this study is to investigate the interannual variability of snow cover over Europe using spatial and temporal indices obtained with satellite observations.
-The temporal extension of available satellite data allows us to improve the results of previous studies on trends and fluctuations in - 40 snow cover.
+The temporal extension of available satellite data allows us to improve the results of previous studies on trends and fluctuations in snow cover.
 We seek for relationships between snow indicators and large scale patterns of atmospheric circulation, looking for possible leading mechanism of interactions.
-The modes of atmospheric variability considered in this analysis include the North Atlantic Oscillation (NAO), the Arctic Oscillation (AO), the Scandinavian Pattern (SCA) and the Polar Pattern (POL), the East Atlantic (EA), the East Atlantic West Russia (EA/WR) (Barnston and Livezey, 1987).
-The AO (Thompson, 2001) - 45 is characterized by the opposition of pressure patterns between the high and middle latitudes of the Northern Hemisphere.
+The modes of atmospheric variability considered in this analysis include the North Atlantic Oscillation (NAO), the Scandinavian Pattern (SCA), the Polar Pattern (POL), the East Atlantic (EA) the East Atlantic West Russia (EA/WR) (Barnston and Livezey, 1987) and the Arctic Oscillation (AO).
+The AO (Thompson, 2001) is characterized by the opposition of pressure patterns between the high and middle latitudes of the Northern Hemisphere.
 Its negative phase is associated with high frequencies of cold event over Europe, while positive AO indices are related to lower than normal pressure over the Northern Pole, higher than normal temperature over Europe and dry conditions on the Mediterranean area.